paritytech/polkadot/roadmap/implementers-guide/src/node/overseer.md

 ## Communication Between Subsystems

-When a subsystem wants to communicate with another subsystem, or, more typically, a job within a subsystem wants to communicate with its counterpart under another subsystem, that communication must happen via the overseer.
-Consider this example where a job on subsystem A wants to send a message to its counterpart under subsystem B. This is a realistic scenario.
+When a subsystem wants to communicate with another subsystem, that communication must happen via the overseer.

 ```text